 16-2.5-128.
-Colorado attorney general - chief deputy attorney general - solicitor general - assistant solicitor general - deputy attorney general - deputy and assistant attorney general of criminal enforcement - deputy and assistant attorney general of consumer protection.
+Colorado attorney general - chief deputy attorney general - solicitor general - assistant solicitor general - deputy attorney general - assistant attorney general of criminal enforcement - assistant attorney general and employee as designated.

-The attorney general, chief deputy attorney general, solicitor general, assistant solicitors general, deputy attorneys general, deputy and assistant attorneys general of criminal enforcement, and certain deputy and assistant attorneys general of consumer protection that are designated by the attorney general, are peace officers whose authority shall include the enforcement of all laws of the state of Colorado and who may be certified by the P.O.S.T. board.
+The attorney general, chief deputy attorney general, solicitor general, assistant solicitors general, deputy attorneys general, assistant attorneys general of criminal enforcement, and certain other assistant attorneys general and employees of the department of law who are designated by the attorney general are peace officers whose authority shall include the enforcement of all laws of the state of Colorado and who may be certified by the POST board.

-Source: L. 2003: Entire article added, p.
+Source:.
+L. 2003: Entire article added, p.
 1611, § 2, effective August 6.
+L. 2011: Entire section amended, (SB 11-020), ch.
+39, p.
+105, § 1, effective March 21.